-Version Comparison (0066) enables Customers to easily indicate any other inflight versions of an object being analysed, that have not yet reached Production.
+Version Comparison (0066) enables Customers to easily indicate any other inflight versions of an object being analysed, that have not yet reached Production - and also Production versions that are later versions of the same objects in the transport being analysed.

 Unlike most of the other ActiveControl analysers, Version Comparison analyses at an SAP level, and therefore also reports on transports that do not have Transport Forms.